-A glass of champagne in the bar for BlackSmith and SilverSmith members; a bottle of champagne in the bar for GoldSmith members
+A glass of sparkling wine in the bar for BlackSmith and SilverSmith members; a bottle of sparkling wine in the bar for GoldSmith members

 A full breakfast and a Continental buffet is included in the room rate, with cereals, meats, cheeses and cooked-to-order egg dishes.